-You're enrolled in a qualified SPAP (no matter how long you have been a member).
+Vou're enrolled in a qualified SDAD (see Vou hous an SED to shoops and nor The first day of the month ofter you submit You're enrolled in a qualified SPAP (no matter how long you have been a member).
 You have an SEP to choose once per year, at any time during the year, to join a Medicare Advantage Plan or Part D plan for the first time or to change to another Medicare Advantage Plan or Part D plan, including joining one that works with your SPAP.
 (If you are automatically enrolled in a Part D plan by your SPAP, you will not have this SEP.)
+The first day of the month after you submit a completed application.
 You may not drop Part D coverage using this SEP.
-The first day of the month after you submit a completed application.
 You lose SPAP eligibility You have an SEP to join or switch to another Medicare Part D plan or Medicare Advantage Plan with drug coverage.
 This applies even if you didn't have Part D before.
 The SEP starts the month you lose the SPAP because you're no longer eligible or are notified of the loss (whichever comes first) and continuing for two months after you're notified of the loss or lose the SPAP (whichever comes later).
 The first day of the month after you submit a completed application.
-5. You have Medicaid, a Medicar e Savings Program (MSP) and/or Extra Help.
-(You will have no Part D premium penalty if you ha ave Extra Help.)
+5. You have Medicaid, a Medicare e Savings Program (MSP) and/or Extra Help.
+(You will have no Part D premium penalty if you ha ve Extra Help.)
 You have an SEP if Your SEP lasts Your coverage begins You get Extra help automatically because you have Medicaid, a Medicare Savings Program (MSP), or Supplemental Security Income (SSI).
-You will get an SEP to join, disenroll from, or switch Medicare Advantage Plans or Part D plans once per calendar quarter during the first nine months of the The first day of the month after you submit a completed application to the Medicare Advantage Plan or Part D plan.
-If you do not select a Part D plan quarter during the first nine months of the year.
-This SEP can be used once during each of the following periods:

-January through March If you do not select a Part D plan yourself, CMS will auto-enroll you in a Part D plan effective the first day of the second month after CMS
+You will get an SEP to join, disenroll from, or switch Part D plans once per month.
+If you have Original Medicare, you can change your stand-alone Part D plan.
+If you have a Medicare Advantage Plan, you can switch to Original Medicare with a stand-alone Part D plan.
+You cannot use The first day of the month after you submit a completed application to the Part D plan.
+If you do not select a Part D plan yourself, CMS will auto-enroll you in a Part D plan effective the first day of the second month after CMS identifies your Extra Help status.